 “It does.”

-“But I already knew most of this.
+“But daddy I already knew most of this.
 I want to know what the rain looks like.”

 “Son, the rain looks like the sound of drums.
 It looks likes the taste of freedom and happiness.
 It looks like the smell of the earth and the sky and new beginnings.
 And it looks like how it feels to be splashed in the swimming pool, it looks like tears running down your face.”

-“I still don’t understand .”
+“I still don’t understand daddy.”

 “Son, there are many beautiful things in life.”